-Does slavery exist in the United States, “the land of the free and home of the brave?’
-Could it be?”
+Does slavery exist in the United States, “the land of the free and home of the brave?”

 The answer is simple: yes, slavery does still exist in America today.
-In fact, the estimated number of people living in conditions of modern slavery in the United States right now is 403,000.1
+In fact, the estimated number of people living in conditions of modern slavery in the United States right now is 403,000.

 I don’t see it!

-The definition of slavery is recognized the same way today as it has been throughout all of human history.
-Kevin Bales, co-founder of Free the Slaves, defines a slave as someone who is “forced to work without pay under threat of violence and unable to walk away.”
+Currently, slavery is recognized in essentially the same way it has been throughout history.
+Kevin Bales (co-founder of Free the Slaves) defines a slave as someone who is “forced to work without pay under threat of violence and unable to walk away.”

-When many of us think of slavery in the United States, we think back to the Atlantic Slave Trade—a dark time for our nation and much of the world.
-From 1526–1867, approximately 12.5 million slaves were forced onto ships in Africa and taken to the United States.2
+When many of us think of slavery in the United States, we think back to the Transatlantic Slave Trade—a dark time for our nation and much of the world.
+From 1526–1867, approximately 12.5 million slaves were forced onto ships in Africa and taken primarily to the Americas.

-Modern slavery involves one person or a group of people controlling and exploiting others to gain a profit.
-Victims are often deceived through false promises, unfairly indebted, or desperate to support themselves or their families.
+Modern-day slavery involves one person or a group of people controlling and exploiting others for profit.
+Victims are often deceived through false promises, unfair debts, or desperation to support themselves and their families.

-While any type of person can be enslaved, certain groups are often targeted due to their vulnerability in various situations.
-When someone is unfamiliar with their surroundings, young and naive, or desperate for work, food, love, or shelter, they can be more easily taken advantage of, manipulated, and controlled.
-Many of these individuals are also discriminated against and may have a history of abuse, addiction, and trauma.
+While any type of person can be enslaved, certain groups are often targeted due to their vulnerabilities.
+When someone is unfamiliar with their surroundings, part of a marginalized community, or desperate for work, love, and shelter, they are more easily taken advantage of.
+Many of these individuals have a history of abuse, addiction, and trauma.
 Communities in the U.S. that are particularly at risk for being trapped in modern-day slavery include kids in foster care, people of color, LGBTQ+ individuals, and migrants.
 Perpetrators understand the vulnerabilities of these groups all too well.

 Groups most vulnerable to modern slavery in the United States.

-Forms of slavery identified in the United States.
+Types of slavery in the United States today

-The National Human Trafficking Hotline reported 8,542 cases of trafficking in the United States in 2017 alone, including multiple cases in every state.
+The National Human Trafficking Hotline reported 8,542 cases of trafficking in the United States in 2017 alone.
+This included multiple cases in every state.
 That number is also far lower than the reality, due to underreporting.